Self-similar blowup for the cubic Schr\"odinger equation: Idea of proof

 \item We then solve the equation

 by applying the contraction mapping principle.
+The precise formulation of the fixed point problem is given in Lemma \ref{lem:solsys} and the system is solved in Section \ref{sec:end}.
 This yields a solution $f=f_a$ for any sufficiently small $a$.
 Note that the implementation of this fixed point argument requires quantitative bounds for all of the terms involved.
+The theoretical estimates for this purpose are derived in Section \ref{sec:quant} and the concrete bounds are obtained in Sections \ref{sec:op}, \ref{sec:coeff}, and \ref{sec:psi} using computer assistance based on the algorithms described in Section \ref{sec:poly}.

 \item Finally, we show that